medic/cht-docs/content/en/apps/guides/data/analytics/testing-dbt-models.md

   - Custom calculations: When creating functions or applying unique data processing logic.
   - Edge cases: To handle scenarios that are not typically found in actual data but may arise unexpectedly.

-## Writing CHT Pipeline tests
+## Writing dbt tests

-[CHT Pipeline](https://github.com/medic/cht-pipeline) contains a `/models` directory containing SQL files and YAML files for generic tests and a `/test` directory with folders for fixtures and singular tests.
+cht-pipeline contains a `/models` directory containing SQL files and YAML files for generic tests and a `/test` directory with folders for fixtures and singular tests.

 ```
 ./